mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v2.rst

 .. diagram:: ReflectometryReductionOne_HighLvl-v2_wkflw.dot

 Conversion to Wavelength
 ########################

-First, the algorithm checks if the X units of the input workspace.
-If the input workspace is already in wavelength, normalization by monitors and direct beam is not performed, as it is considered that the input run was already reduced using this algorithm.
+First, the algorithm checks the X units of the input workspace.
+If the input workspace is already in wavelength, normalization by monitors and direct beam are not performed, as it is considered that the input run was already reduced using this algorithm.
 If the input workspace is in TOF, it will be converted to wavelength (note that :literal:`AlignBins` will be set to :literal:`True` for this in :ref:`algm-ConvertUnits`), cropped according to